Kroger brings it home, introduces online delivery

-CINCINNATI — Kroger is introducing online delivery as convenience becomes an increasingly crucial element in customer loyalty in a hyper-competitive atmosphere.
+NEW YORK — Kroger is introducing online delivery as customer convenience becomes an increasingly crucial element to gain loyalty in a hyper-competitive atmosphere.

+Online grocery shopping is still a tiny part of the market, but supermarket operators are betting that more people will want to buy their milk and bread from their smartphone or computer, especially after Amazon bought Whole Foods a year ago.
+The online retailer rolled out 2-hour delivery for its Prime members in some cities, lowered prices on select groceries and launched special discounts.

+Others are trying to catch up with Amazon and they’re threatening grocers.
+Target bought grocery delivery company Shipt last year to boost its same-day delivery capabilities.
+And Walmart, like Kroger, has expanded their curbside pickup service, which lets shoppers buy their groceries online and pick up at the store.

-Kroger Ship will launch in Cincinnati, its home town, as well as Houston, Louisville, and Nashville.
+Kroger Ship launched Wednesday in Cincinnati, its hometown, as well as Houston; Louisville, Kentucky; and Nashville, Tennessee.
 It will expand to other markets over the next few months.
-Kroger is the biggest grocery chain in the country by revenue, running 2,800 stores.
+Kroger is the biggest grocery chain in the country with 2,800 stores under a number of names.

 Delivery is free for any order with a tab exceeding $35.
 Smaller deliveries are $4.99 per order.